Secretion: Mechanism

+A process by which molecules are produced and released from a cell, gland or organ.

 Eukaryotic cells, including human cells, have a highly evolved process of secretion.
 Proteins targeted for the outside are synthesized by ribosomes docked to the rough endoplasmic reticulum (ER).
 As they are synthesized, these proteins translocate into the ER lumen, where they are glycosylated and where molecular chaperones aid protein folding.
 Misfolded proteins are usually identified here and retrotranslocated by ER-associated degradation to the cytosol, where they are degraded by a proteasome.
 The vesicles containing the properly folded proteins then enter the Golgi apparatus.

 In the Golgi apparatus, the glycosylation of the proteins is modified and further post-translational modifications, including cleavage and functionalization, may occur.
 The proteins are then moved into secretory vesicles which travel along the cytoskeleton to the edge of the cell.
 More modification can occur in the secretory vesicles (for example insulin is cleaved from proinsulin in the secretory vesicles).

 Eventually, there is vesicle fusion with the cell membrane at porosomes, by a process called exocytosis, dumping its contents out of the cell's environment.

 Strict biochemical control is maintained over this sequence by usage of a pH gradient: the pH of the cytosol is 7.4, the ER's pH is 7.0, and the cis-golgi has a pH of 6.5.
 Secretory vesicles have pHs ranging between 5.0 and 6.0; some secretory vesicles evolve into lysosomes, which have a pH of 4.8.